enochc/hive_android_kotlin/README.md

 # hive_android_kotlin
-Hive client or android written in kotlin
+Hive client for android written in kotlin